 Every member of the university community has an obligation to immediately report instances or suspected instances of abuse or inappropriate behavior involving minors.
-Additionally, some members of the Stanford community, due to the nature of their work, are required by law to immediately or as soon as practically possible phone the police or child welfare authorities to report any reasonable suspicion of child abuse or neglect of which they become aware in the scope of their work duties and then follow up with a written report within 10 hours of suspecting the abuse or neglect.
+Additionally, some members of the Stanford community, due to the nature of their work, are required by California law to immediately phone the police or child welfare authorities to report any reasonable suspicion of child abuse or neglect; a written report within 10 hours of suspecting the abuse or neglect, directed to the same authorities.